Here's what to do when you find yourself on a different page from your boss when it comes to your performance.

 Think before you react

-Ask for an improvement plan
+Ask your boss for a performance improvement plan

 If you believe there is validity to your manager's points, ask for an improvement plan that outlines specific goals and objectives.
 Make sure you align with your manager on specific ways to improve your work performance.
 The goals and objectives should be specific and quantitative with a specified time in which to reach them — the more specific, the clearer it will be that you have met the goals as requested.